Colorado vs. Utah Women's Basketball Predictions & Picks - December 30

 Colorado Schedule Analysis

-- The Buffaloes' best victory this season came against the LSU Tigers, a squad ranked inside the AP's Top 25 (No. 7).
-The Buffaloes brought home the 92-78 win at a neutral site on November 6.
+- The Buffaloes' best victory this season came against the LSU Tigers, a team ranked inside the AP's Top 25 (No. 7).
+The Buffaloes took home the 92-78 win at a neutral site on November 6.

-- The Buffaloes have tied for the 20th-most Quadrant 1 wins in the country (one).
+- The Buffaloes have one win over Quadrant 1 opponents, tied for the 20th-most in Division 1.

-- Colorado has three wins over Quadrant 2 teams, tied for the fifth-most in the country.
+- Colorado has three wins versus Quadrant 2 teams, tied for the fifth-most in Division 1.

 Get tickets for any college basketball game this season at Ticketmaster!